Abrielle De Veaux

 Behavioral Neuroscience Minor

-Abrielle transferred to Northeastern from American University during her second year, and decided to become a Psychology major and African American Studies minor.
+Abrielle transferred to Northeastern from American University during her second year, and decided to become a Psychology major and Africana Studies minor.

 Abrielle was drawn to Northeastern because of the co-op experience as well as hearing positive things about the administration's efforts to prioritize Black voices.